Welcome

 I found none.

-What was more surprising was the US President’s response:
+What was more surprising was the US President’s response to such an audacious claim:

-“To speak conspiracy about Green Enterprises can be compared with treason towards the world.
-While we were sliding down into an economic recession, this company emerged out of nowhere to buy out failing companies and have thus presented us with the economic stability that we all currently enjoy.”
+“To speak conspiracy about Green Enterprises can only be considered with treason toward the world.
+Only a years ago, while we were sliding down into a recession, this company emerged out of nowhere to bail out companies and stimulate the economy, the effect of which we all currently enjoy.”

 I have to hurry, I thought.
 I got up, hastily gathered my books and rushed out of the library.
 After I exited the place, I saw the same three men again, now heading into the library that I had just left.
 I only had a chance to take a quick glimpse of them, as I was in a rush.